burnsr77/burnsr77.github.io/_posts/2011-08-18-upcoming-special-issue-of-antipode.md

 The Politics of Participatory and Crowd-sourced Knowledge Production

 Over the last several decades, the purported objectivity of maps has been extensively interrogated.
 Beneath a veneer of neutrality, we see that maps are actually social expressions, forged from frequently contested geographic knowledge.
 While laudable moves toward participatory mapping in the early 1990s sought to include diverse constituents, more recent studies have turned a critical eye upon the participatory nature of these endeavors.
-Tracking developments in both web services and software programs, mapping and spatial data production have skyrocketed in popularity due to the geospatial web (“geoweb”), such as Google’s suite of proprietary programs, and open-source alternatives such as OpenStreetMap.
+Tracking developments in both web services and software programs, mapping and spatial data production have skyrocketed in popularity due to the geospatial web ("geoweb"), such as Google’s suite of proprietary programs, and open-source alternatives such as OpenStreetMap.
 However, while both proprietary and open-source systems might increase public engagement with participatory mapping, these systems rest on diametrically opposed value sets concerning the production and dissemination of geographic knowledge.
 Debate has begun to rage among academics and practitioners concerning the ethical implications of these various software platforms.
 This special issue seeks to provide a window into these debates and the changing face of participatory mapping.

 Articles are requested for publication in a special issue journal of Antipode.
 Papers should not exceed 9,500 words, inclusive of endnotes, references, etc. Articles should be based on research with these data management systems, but also engage with larger theoretical questions, including but not limited to: